Applying for a job

 Will I automatically get a new “FLEX” card each new plan year?

 No. All returning FSA participants will not receive a new card.
 You can continue to use your current card.

-Tuition assistance is offered to qualified employees of the University for their self, spouses or dependent children according to a schedule based on their classification; length of service; and Faulkner programs.
+Tuition assistance is offered to regular, full time employees of the University for their self, spouses or dependent children based on their length of service.

 The waiting period for undergraduate programs is 6 months; the waiting period for a Master’s program is 1 year.

 What is the first step for me to consider when using the Tuition Assistance Program?

 An employee seeking Tuition Assistance for themselves or a dependent should review Policy 210- Tuition Assistance, then complete the Employee Tuition Assistance Application (found on the P-drive).
 Completed form is then submitted to HR for verification.